-Sarah is a Chartered Waste Manager with 19 years' experience in waste regulation and environmental consultancy.
+Sarah is a Chartered Waste Manager with more than 19 years' experience in waste regulation and environmental consultancy.
 Sarah works with operators, regulators, landowners and investors and uses her expert knowledge and experience of the environmental permitting regime and associated regulatory controls for waste operations and industrial installations, to provide expert opinion and advice.
 She assists clients with matters including obtaining and complying with environmental permits and associated consents, regulator led permit reviews and variations, permit surrenders, end of waste determinations, contractual disputes, legal cases and regulatory due diligence to support the acquisition and sale of regulated waste management facilities.

 By helping clients understand the requirements of current and future environmental regulations affecting their business, Sarah allows them to capitalise on opportunities, avoid unnecessary liabilities and protect their reputations.